Updated: May 25th, 2025

 4. Keep moving – gently

-While vigorous exercise isn’t advisable in the late stages of adrenal fatigue, it’s still important to get up and move.
-If all you can manage is a walk from upstairs to downstairs a couple of times a day, do that to get yourself started.
+Movement is important, regardless of what stage you are in.
+In the early stages, you can do a little more, but in the late stages it’s best to avoid vigorous exercise.
+If all you can manage is to walk up and down stairs a couple of times a day, do that to get yourself started.
 Then slowly increase your walking time, or begin some gentle weight training.
 Remember – the point of this isn’t to see how hard you can push, so save the high impact cardio class for after you’ve fully healed.

 5. Don’t ignore emotional trauma